forthrightla/joshwrightlac/projects/makerspace-case-study.md

 ![](/images/screen-projectmedium.png)

-### SPACES
+### Community-driven spaces

 The Spaces concept allowed for predefined areas for user content, with the eventual "killer feature" being user-defined spaces.
-We initially rolled out this concept with a set of 12 predefined spaces, and user content creation exploded.
-Usability testing showed thatusers felt like they were connecting with others rather than simply broadcasting.
+We initially rolled out this concept with a set of 12 predefined spaces based on community feedback, and user content creation exploded.
+Usability testing showed that users felt like they were connecting with others rather than simply broadcasting.
 I explored several directions for this feature, with the feed layout ultimately being the most successful.

 ![](/images/screen-explore.png)